Peppermint is an aromatic plant, created from the blending of water mint and spearmint.

-It is used to add flavor or fragrance to foods, cosmetics, soaps, toothpastes, mouthwashes, and other products, and it may have some medicinal uses.
+Peppermint is used to add flavor or fragrance to foods, cosmetics, soaps, toothpaste, mouthwashes, and other products, and it may have some medicinal uses.

 Peppermint is a popular traditional remedy for a number of conditions.

-However, it should not be used by people with gastroesophageal reflex disease (GERD), which has different causes.
+However, it should not be used by people with gastroesophageal reflex disease (GERD), which has different causes of indigestion.

 Irritable bowel syndrome

 Peppermint oil is widely used for calming skin irritation and itchiness, as well as reducing redness.
-Peppermint essential oil should always be diluted before topical use, or application to the skin.
+However, a person should always dilute it before using it on the skin.

-A good recipe is one ounce of a carrier oil such as mineral or olive oil mixed with 3 to 5 drops of the essential oil.
-Before use, test a small amount on the forearm to rule out an allergic reaction.
+According to the National Association of Holistic Aromatherapy, a good recipe is 1 ounce (oz) of carrier oil, such as mineral or olive oil, mixed with 3–6 drops of the essential oil.
+Before use, test a small amount of the diluted oil on the forearm to rule out an allergic reaction.

 However, there is a lack of scientific evidence to support or challenge this use.